kaliop-uk/kueueingbundle/readme.md

         php console kaliop_queueing:echoback "hello world" -f "testoututput.txt"

+6. Check that the 'rabbitmq' driver for the bundle is registered:

+        php console kaliop_queueing:managedriver list

-6. In a config file, define workers and producers according to rabbitmq-bundle docs
+7. In a config file, define producers and consumers according to rabbitmq-bundle docs

     the rabbitmq_sample.yml file in Resources/config has an example of configuration to define a queue used to distribute execution of symfony console commands

+8. Check that the producers and consumers are properly set up by listing them:

+        php console kaliop_queueing:managequeue list

+    In the results, queues tagged 1 are producers, queues tagged 2 are consumers

-7. Start a consumer, putting it in the background
+9. Start a consumer, putting it in the background

         php console kaliop_queueing:consumer <queue> --label="testconsumer" -w &

-    Note that <queue> above is to be substituted with the name of a consumer from the old_sound_rabbit_mq configuration
+    Note that <queue> above is to be substituted with the name of a consumer from step 8

-8. Test what happens now: when you queue execution of echoback, the consumer should trigger it immediately
+10. Test what happens now: when you queue execution of echoback, the consumer should trigger it immediately

         php console kaliop_queueing:queuecommand <queue> kaliop_queueing:echoback "hello world again" option.f.testoututput2.txt
         cat testoututput2.txt
         tail logs/<env>.log

+    Note that <queue> above is to be substituted with the name of a producer from step 8

-9. Kill the consumer, remove the created testoutput files
+11. Kill the consumer, remove the created testoutput files

 ### Configure - moving to production

-10. Implement custom message producers and consumers, hook them to Rabbit queues via configuration
+12. Implement custom message producers and consumers, hook them to Rabbit queues via configuration

-11. Schedule execution of the watchdog so that it will start consumers automatically:
+13. Schedule execution of the watchdog so that it will start consumers automatically:

     - In a config file, define as parameters those workers which you want to run as daemons.
       See the parameters.yml file for more details